8 Contexts For Listening, Speaking and telling stories with Mindmaps

 4) Using mindmaps while listening

 Give students map templates with the central idea and main branches already filled in.
 Their job will be to listen and add key vocabulary that they can hear to suitable branches.
-In this way, they are categorising information, working out context, and memorising words and stories at the same time.
+In this way, they are categorizing information, working out context, and memorizing words and stories at the same time.

 A map could be divided into branches of who’s who – for example, some exam items have five different speakers and students have to identify who says what.
 Students could also be asked to formulate their own comprehension questions based on the map before they are presented with the official comprehension questions.